-Figure 5: Local Finance Officers and Elected Officials have limited knowledge of GASB 77.
+Figure 6: Local Finance Officers and Elected Officials have limited knowledge of their own municipality's GASB 77 reporting.

 Our main questions in both surveys asked respondents about familiarity of GASB 77 as well as their compliance with the rule.
 We present the histogram of the responses in Figure 5 of policy makers (top panel) and finance officers (bottom panel).
 The results were striking from both surveys.
 Only 12 percent and 4 percent of respondents claimed to be very familiar with GASB 77, and a large number of respondents hadn't heard of this requirement.